 Body Image & Dysmorphia in Eating Disorder Treatment

 This course is part of the IEDS Certification Training bundle.
 It is safe to ignore this note if you did not enroll in the full IEDS Certification Training bundle.
-To receive your IEDS Certification documents, please follow the following instructions:
+To begin the audit process to receive your IEDS Certification documents, please follow the following instructions:

-- If you have an ongoing payment plan, ensure it is up-to-date on payments and not lapsed in order to receive your Certification documents.
+- If you have an ongoing payment plan originating on Thinkific, ensure it is up-to-date on payments and not lapsed in order to receive your Certification documents.

-- Please email the following information to Hello@InclusiveEatingDisorderEducation.com to alert us that you are ready for your certification audit and documents:
+- Please email the following information to Hello@InclusiveEatingDisorderEducation.com to alert us that you are ready for your certification audit:

 - Full name and credentials